 Thus Spoke Zarathustra by Friedrich Nietzsche.

-The succulent, citrus scent of orange blossom perfumed the air.
-Intoxicating the grass that rippled down the hillside.
-Beneath flowers of sweet nectar, lay the beautiful Kore.
-The maiden.
-Invocation of spring, whose presence ignited flames in arcane temples.
+The succulent, citrus scent of orange blossom perfumed the air. intoxicating the grass, that rippled down the hillside.
+Beneath flowers of sweet nectar, lay the beautiful Kore, the maiden invocation of spring, whose presence ignited flames in arcane temples.

-Sunlight spun strands of gold through her hair, as zephyr floated overhead.
-His caressing breath stirred the flowers, whose heady cream petals spiralled down to crown her forehead.
-She smiled at him as he flowed on over the olive groves that braided their way down towards the sea.
-There, where the waves coiled and rushed in pearly foam.
-Birdsong falling softly over the sea.
+Sunlight spun strands of gold through her hair, as Zephyr floated overhead.
+His caressing breath stirred the flowers, whose heady cream petals spiralled down, to crown her forehead.
+She smiled at him, as he flowed on, over the olive groves that braided their way down, towards the sea.
+There, where the waves coiled and rushed in pearly foam, birdsong falling softly over the sea.

 Phaeno, Lache, Melita, and Artemis danced and weaved through the trees.
-More nymphs gathering as the sun poured down like golden honey.
-Kore turned back towards the west, where stood her mother.
-The goddess Demeter, Lady Deo of the bountiful harvest, richly crowned with chaplets of golden corn.
+More nymphs gathered, as the sun poured down like golden honey.
+Kore turned back towards the west, where stood her mother, the goddess Demeter, Lady Deo, of the bountiful harvest, richly crowned with chaplets of golden corn.

 Kore waved, as the lightness of her steps led her beyond the grove.
-Here, the valley undulated down towards the shore washed by the azure blue sea.
-The daughter of Zeus cried for delight as the whole earth seemed to surge, ripen, and bloom all around her.
-The maidens danced on through the meadow of pastel blue borage, raspberry coloured sedum, and golden buttercups
+Here, the valley undulated down towards the shore, washed by the azure blue sea.
+The daughter of Zeus cried for delight, as the whole earth seemed to surge, ripen, and bloom all around her.
+The maidens danced on, through the meadow of pastel-blue borage, raspberry-coloured sedum, and golden buttercups.

-Gathering flowers for her mother, Kore peeled away from them, petals attaching themselves to her chiton.
-Caught in her own reverie she noticed a trail of cherry blossom on the air.
-Curiously she turned and beheld the smoking volcano in the north, its hoary head dusted with snow.
-She placed her hands on the earth felt faint tremors and heard whispering voices.
+Gathering flowers for her mother, Kore peeled away at them, petals attaching themselves to her chiton.
+Caught in her own reverie, she noticed a trail of cherry blossom on the air.
+Curiously, she turned, and beheld the smoking volcano in the north, its hoary head dusted with snow.
+She placed her hands on the earth, felt faint tremors, and heard whispering voices.

-Kore glanced up and saw her friends dancing away to the west.
+Kore glanced up, and saw her friends, dancing away to the west.
 A smile flickered on her lips, and she made to join them, but something glinted gold from the corner of her eye.
-Turning, her eyes fell on a narcissus growing at her feet.
+Turning, her eyes fell on a narcissus, growing at her feet.
 Her desire grew for its hundred petals, and she stretched forth her hand.
-Curling her fingers around the stem she tugged gently.
-At that moment, the songs died in the throats of the birds.
-The flowers enfolded their petals, and the ground cracked.
+Curling her fingers around the stem, she tugged gently.
+At that moment, the songs died in the throats of the birds, the flowers enfolded their petals, and the ground cracked.

-Earthly jaws, smeared in soil, fragments of bone, and slithers of silver gaped wide.
+Earthly jaws, smeared in soil, fragments of bone, and slithers of silver, gaped wide.
 As from the darkness, Hades, Polydektos, Clymenus; the son of Cronus, hurtled from its depths.
-His chariot was wrought of black and gold, and pulled by four immortal horses.
-Their bridals glittered as they cantered.
-Their coal-black hooves thundering and pummelling the ground, as the god fixed his eyes upon her.
+His chariot was wrought of black and gold, and was pulled by four immortal horses.
+Their bridals glittered as they cantered, their coal-black hoofs thundering and pummelling the ground, as the god fixed his eyes upon her.
 Turning his chariot to the west, it flew over the meadow.
 Approaching Kore, he reached over the rim, placed his arm around her, and hauled her up.
-Terrified she tried to escape, but he held her fast.
+Terrified, she tried to escape, but he held her fast.

 Storm clouds stretched across the sky, and the sea turned a sullen grey.
-As the volcano began to smoke.
-Spewing molten rock, as the horses galloped like a famine over the withering ground; blackening the barley until they began to descend.
-Kore screamed in terror, her arms outstretched as the roots of the trees clasped each other over her head.
+As the volcano began to smoke, spewing molten rock, the horses galloped like a famine over the withering ground; blackening the barley, until they began to descend.
+Kore screamed in terror, her arms outstretched, as the roots of the trees clasped each other, over her head.
 Only Echo lamented her cry, as the image of the golden narcissus swam in the dark pools of her eyes.

-The road ahead was paved with slabs of obsidian which descended around an internal mountain.
-Through her tears she viewed him, stern, dark of hair and aspect.
-He clasped the reins in his right hand as he glanced at her, and relinquished his hold.
+The road ahead was paved with slabs of obsidian, which descended around an internal mountain.
+Through her tears, she viewed him: stern, dark of hair and aspect.
+He clasped the reins in his right hand, as he glanced at her, and relinquished his hold.